 \section{Introduction}

 Radio relics have presented a problem for theorists ever since \citet{mills1960} reported an unusually strong spectral flux density of 57 $\upmu$Jy in the vicinity of Abell S753\footnote{This source is known today as 1401-33.}.
-Follow-up observations \citep[see, in particular,][]{hoskins1970, mcadam1977, wall1979, subrahmanyan2003} were able to progressively resolve this emission into two distinct regions; one roughly circular and centered on the cluster, and one thin and arc-like, sited at the periphery of the cluster.
-Today, these are recognized as a radio \textit{halo} and a radio \textit{relic}\footnote{The radio relics referred to in this paper have, for historical reasons, variously been called radio \textit{gischts} \citep{kempner2004}, \textit{giant radio relics} \citep{pinzke2013}, and cluster radio \textit{shocks} \citep{vanweeren2019}.}, respectively.
+Follow-up observations \citep[see, in particular,][]{hoskins1970, mcadam1977, wall1979, subrahmanyan2003} were able to progressively resolve this emission into two distinct regions: one roughly circular and centred on the cluster and one thin and arc-like, sited at the periphery of the cluster.
+Today, these are recognised as a radio {halo} and a radio {relic}\footnote{For historical reasons, the radio relics referred to in this paper have variously been called radio {gischts} \citep{kempner2004}, {giant radio relics} \citep{pinzke2013}, and cluster radio {shocks} \citep{vanweeren2019}.}, respectively.

-Even in the 1970s, it was recognized that radio relics could not be fit by traditional models \citep{wall1979}.
-Whilst their emission follows a power-law, as is characteristic of synchrotron radiation, the spectral index $\alpha$ (where $S \propto \nu^{\,\alpha}$, for flux density $S$ at frequency $\nu$) varies from the outer to the inner edge, typically starting at $\alpha \lesssim -0.5$ and steepening strongly thereafter \citep{feretti2012}.
-Inactive radio galaxies were initially favored as sources \citep[see, e.g.,][]{goss1987, harris1993}, however, by the end of the 1990s, it was clear that not every relic could be spatially associated with one \citep{feretti1996}.
-Moreover, relics show no apparent spectral cut-off \citep{komissarov1994, rajpurohit2020b}, which, combined with the relatively short cooling times of MHz- and GHz-emitting electrons, implies an in-situ source \citep{ensslin2002, kang2012}.
+In the 1970s, it was recognised that radio relics could not be fit by traditional models \citep{wall1979}.
+Whilst their emission follows a power law, as is characteristic of synchrotron radiation, the spectral index $\alpha$ (where $S \propto \nu^{\,\alpha}$, for flux density $S$ at frequency $\nu$) varies from the outer to the inner edge, typically starting at $\alpha \lesssim -0.5$ and steepening strongly thereafter \citep{feretti2012}.
+Inactive radio galaxies were initially favoured as sources \citep[see e.g.][]{goss1987, harris1993}, however, by the end of the 1990s, it was clear that not every relic could be spatially associated with one \citep{feretti1996}.
+Moreover, relics show no apparent spectral cutoff \citep{komissarov1994, rajpurohit2020b}, which, combined with the relatively short cooling times of megahertz- and gigahertz-emitting electrons, implies an in-situ source \citep{ensslin2002, kang2012}.